remisalmon/NNNN-neural-network/README.md

 ### Initialization

 Example:
-For a 4-layers network with ReLU hidden layers activations, softmax output layer activation and 2-d inputs and outputs:
+For a 4-layers network with ReLU hidden layers activations, Softmax output layer activation and 2-d inputs and outputs:
 ```
 nnnn_structure = [
 {'layers':2, 'activation':None}, # input layer (no activation)